-Shark attacks and whale migration
+Shark attacks and whale migration in Western Australia

 The main predators/scavengers of whales in the Indian and Southern oceans are killer whales and great white sharks.